-Do you know what On Country means?
-In this subject, students will find the answers to these questions and more by developing their understanding of the traditional owners of Shepparton, the Yorta Yorta people.
+Description of the Learning: Do you know what Country means?
+In this subject, students will find the answers to this question and more by developing their understanding of the traditional owners of Shepparton, the Yorta Yorta and Bangerang people.

-Designed to increase students' local knowledge, this subject will look at key Yorta Yorta people (past, present and emerging), including people like Sir Doug Nicholls, after whom the Indigenous AFL round is named.
+Designed to increase students' local knowledge, this subject will look at key Yorta Yorta and Bangerang leaders (past, present and emerging), including people like Sir Doug Nicholls, after whom the Indigenous AFL round is named.
 Students will research Aboriginal enlistment in the wars, at a time when Aboriginal people were not included as citizens by the Australian Government.
+They will also have the opportunity to learn about land management practices and creating a bush garden of their own.

-They will examine key local movements such as the Cummeragunja Walk-Off and cement their understanding of its significance by participating in an excursion to the Flats.
-There will also be an opportunity to engage in more creative tasks, such as the annual Turtle Muster, run in conjunction with Kaeila arts.
+They will examine key local movements such as the Cummeragunja Walk-Off and cement their understanding of its significance by participating in an excursion to The Flats.
+Students will also have the opportunity to engage with local organisations such as Rumbalara, ASHE and local leaders both in the classroom, and on country regularly.